Document

 CSR Policy

-CSR Policy elaborates the activities to be undertaken by the Company as named in Schedule VII to the Act.
+CSR Policy elaborates the activities to be undertaken by the Company as named in Schedule VII of the Act.
 The activities should not be the same which are done by the company in its normal course of business.
-Additionally, the Act provides the follwoing in relation to CSR Policy:
+Additionally, the Act provides the following in relation to CSR Policy:

 • Contents of CSR Policy should be placed on the company’s website by the Board.